Barbara Stanwyck

-Barbara Stanwyck (/'stænwɪk/; born Ruby Catherine Stevens; July 16, 1907 – January 20, 1990) was an American actress, model and dancer.
-A stage, film, and television star, during her 60-year professional career she was known for her strong, realistic screen presence and versatility.
-She was a favorite of directors, including Cecil B. DeMille, Fritz Lang, and Frank Capra, and made 85 films in 38 years before turning to television.
+Barbara Stanwyck (/'stænwɪk/; born Ruby Catherine Stevens; July 16, 1907 – January 20, 1990) was an American actress and dancer.
+A stage, film, and television star, during her 60-year professional career, she was known for her strong, realistic screen presence and versatility.
+She was a favorite of directors, including Cecil B. DeMille, Fritz Lang, and Frank Capra, and made 86 films in 38 years before turning to television.
+She received numerous accolades, including three Primetime Emmy Awards and a Golden Globe Award, and was nominated for four Academy Awards.

 Orphaned at the age of four and partially raised in foster homes, she always worked.
 One of her directors, Jacques Tourneur, said of her, "She only lives for two things, and both of them are work."
 She made her debut on stage in the chorus as a Ziegfeld girl in 1923 at age 16, and within a few years was acting in plays.
 Her first lead role, which was in the hit Burlesque (1927), established her as a Broadway star.
+In 1929, she transitioned from the stage to the film industry, and began acting in talking pictures.
+Frank Capra chose her for his romantic drama Ladies of Leisure (1930), and Stanwyck later became a favorite of Capra’s, leading to another three collaborations.
+This led to additional leading roles which raised her profile, such as Night Nurse (1931), Baby Face (1933), the controversial The Bitter Tea of General Yen (1933), and Gambling Lady (1934).